Restrainite/RestrainiteMod/README.md

 3. If you use ResoniteModLoader, install [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings)
 4. Start Resonite.
 5. Check the settings menu to customize your options.
-6. Once enabled, the options will show up as `DynamicValueVariable` components under the `Restrainite` slot in your user root slot.

 ## How to interact with the mod